enzo-project/enzo-e/doc/source/design/design-flux.rst

 ============

-Flux correction involves updating field values along faces between neighboring blocks to ensure that conserved quantities are indeed conserved.
-This correction step isn't required at all block faces: if both mesh refinement levels and time steps are the same between two adjacent blocks, then fluxes along the interfaces are expected to already match to machine precision.
-However, if neighboring blocks have different spacial or temporal resolution, the computed solution will not in general be conservative, so some type of correction due to the inconsistent fluxes will be required.
+Flux correction involves updating field values along faces between neighboring blocks to ensure that conserved quantities are conserved across jumps in spacial and temporal resolution.

-.. note:: We use the term "resolution jump" to include a difference in
-          *time steps* as well as in mesh resolution; similarly, we use "coarse" and "fine" to include relatively long and short time steps as well as relativly large and small block cell widths.

-The basic update involves adding correction factors to all coarse values that lie along coarse-fine interfaces, where the correction factor is computed using the coarse and fine fluxes across the interface.
+The update involves adding correction factors to all coarse values that lie along coarse-fine interfaces, where the correction factors are computed using the coarse and fine fluxes across the interface.
 While the basic update is straightforward, care must be taken to ensure that the correction factors are computed correctly, especially for non-centered field variables or when adaptive